bahrain-uob/VoiceMate/README.md

 The scene will take the audio input and then convert into the sign language.

 You can also make changes to the scene according to your own needs.
-Once you are done modifying the scene then you have to publish it ,choose Publish in the upper-right corner, and then choose create public link.
+Once you are done modifying the scene, then you have to publish it, choose **Publish** in the upper-right corner, and then choose **Create public link**.

 ![Image description](./Images/Create_link.png)
 ![Image description](./Images/Publish.png)

 ![Image description](./Images/link.png)

-With the link that is generated you can view and interact with the scene on the web across any supported browser/device.
+With the link that is generated, you can view and interact with the scene on the web across any supported browser/device.

 ## Pricing